 Identity Theft Protection

-Alerts are primarily sent via email, but customer may receive text alerts should they desire.
+Alerts are primarily sent via email, but customer may receive text alerts if they desire.
 There is little information about how rapid the turnaround time from the company detecting suspicious activity to alerting customers.
 Some customers have reported that there were days involved between activity showing up on a credit report and being contacted by Experian.

 Time in Business